example42/example42.github.io/_drafts/2018-10-08-puppet6-ca-upgrading.md

 ## The Puppet 6 CA

 Starting with Puppet 5.5 you will recognize that Puppet CA and certificate management will be moved from Puppet Agent to Puppetserver in Puppet 6.
-Puppet 5.5 preapres you by providing deprecation information in the Puppet server logfile and on the command line.
+Puppet 5.5 prepares you by providing deprecation information in the Puppet server logfile and on the command line.

 The Puppetserver handles certificate management via API calls.
 All Puppetserver APIs are protected with an authorization layer for read and write access.
 This concept is also done for the certificate management API.